 • Holding space for students who experience isolation, and any other factors that may deter a student’s academic mission.

 In addition, the Graduate College is committed to funding students through fellowships, scholarships, and travel support in order to ease economic burden and protect time for scholarly pursuits.
-We also work closely with university partners including the Division of Access, Opportunity, and Diversity, Student Life, and International Student and Scholar Services.
+We also work closely with university partners including the Office of Civil Rights Compliance, Student Life, and International Student and Scholar Services.

 Graduate College Fellowships Incentive Award